Apple Data Breaches: A Chronological History

 October 2018

-In October 2018, a security vulnerability in FaceTime allowed callers to access the microphones and cameras of those they called without their knowledge or consent.
+In October 2018, an Apple data breach occurred when a security vulnerability in FaceTime allowed callers to access the microphones and cameras of those they called without their knowledge or consent, leaving user accounts vulnerable to unauthorized access and privacy breaches.

 August 2018